 The contents of this handbook are not intended as a substitute for medical advice or treatment.
 Any person with a condition requiring medical attention should consult a qualified medical practitioner or suitable therapist.
 This experiment is not suitable for anyone who is suffering from psychosis, personality disorder, clinical depression, PTSD, or other severe mental health problems.
 By undertaking this trial the participant acknowledges that they are aware of and accept responsibility in relation to the foregoing.

 I was fortunate enough to be one of the founding members of Modern Stoicism and Stoic Week.
-I'm the author of five books on philosophy and psychotherapy, including the following titles on Stoicism:
+I'm the author of six books on philosophy and psychotherapy, including the following titles on Stoicism: